TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   * Travis CI can run them to respond to GitHub pushes.

+  * Use the legacy `TriBITS Dashboard Driver`_ system (not recommended).

   The setup of Jenkins, Travis CI and other more sophisticated automated testing systems will not be described here.
 What will be briefly outlined below is the setup using cron jobs on a Linux machine.
 That is sufficient for most smaller projects and provides tremendous value.

-  To set up an automated build using a cron job, one will typically create a shell driver script that sets the env and then calls the `ctest -S <script>` command.
-Then one just adds a call to that shell driver script using `crontab -e`.
+  To set up an automated build using a cron job, one will typically create a shell driver script that sets the env and then calls the ``ctest -S
+  <script>`` command.
+Then one just adds a call to that shell driver script
+  using ``crontab -e``.
 That is about all there is to it.

+  ..
+ToDo: Add some more details and examples on how to do this, using
+  ..
+TribitsExampleProject implementations.
+In particular, you need two
+  .. clones of your base git repo.
+One to provide the CTest -S script, and
+  .. the other cloned and updated by the CTest driver script.

 Additional Topics
 =================